PDAL/PDAL/doc/workshop/exercises/georeferencing/index.rst

-   `Optech's <http://www.teledyneoptech.com/>`__ csd format is just one of several vendor-specific data formats PDAL supports; we also support data files directly from |Riegl| sensors and from several project-specific government platforms.
+   `Optech's <http://www.teledyneoptech.com/>`__ csd format is just one of several vendor-specific data formats PDAL supports; we also support data files directly from |RIEGL| sensors and from several project-specific government platforms.

 Exercise